Art in Paradise Museum

 Bangkok Doll's House and Museum

-Location: Makkasan, Ratchathewi, Bangkok 10400, Thailand
+Location: Makkasan, Ratchathewi, Bangkok 10400, Thailand.

-Timings: 8.00 AM to 5.00 PM Tuesday - Saturday.
-Closed on Sun and Monday
+Timings: 8.00 AM to 5.00 PM (Tuesday - Saturday).

 Recoomended Read: Hidden Things to Do in Bangkok